christian-byrne/clementine/prompts/styles/ballerina.md

 # Subject
-Photo of a woman in a quiet luxury fashion photoshoot, street fashion, modeling the latest quiet luxury line of clothes
+Photo of a ballerina in a ballet-inspired outfit

 # Hair
 Ballet Bun